Creuna-Oslo/create-react-app/README.md

 The React app relies on `node-gyp` which means you might have to install some things to get it running.
 Please see [node-gyp docs](https://github.com/nodejs/node-gyp#installation) for instructions for your OS if you run into trouble.

-### Create new app

 **Requires node >= 7.5.x**

-Running this from `@creuna/cli` will install files to the **current working directory**, so make sure you `cd` to where you want to install.
-Alternatively, you can provide a path like this (relative to the current working directory):

 ## Options